UzixLS/zx-sizif-512/README.md

 Building from scratch experience in Terence Ang's blog: [part1](https://www.terenceang.com/2021/08/28/building-a-zx-spectrum-clone-in-2021-begining/) [part2](https://www.terenceang.com/2021/08/29/building-a-zx-spectrum-clone-in-2021-sourcing-for-parts/) [part3](https://www.terenceang.com/2021/08/31/building-a-zx-spectrum-clone-in-2021-populating-the-board/)

 ### Magic button
-Sizif have some configurable things which you may change at any moment and that's doesn't require reboot.
+Sizif has a number of configurable parameters that you can change on the fly.
 To do this just hold Magic button for a second.

 [![photo](doc/sizif-menu.gif)](doc/sizif-menu.gif?raw=true)